FREE SHIPPING OVER $70!

 1. Casein + Whey Protein

 Casein and whey protein are proteins sourced from dairy.
 Casein makes up 80% of the protein found in milk, and whey protein isolate makes up the other 20%.
 Casein, in particular, breaks down slowly, causing it to be poorly absorbed by the body.
 Casein and whey protein can cause bloating, flatulence, and gastrointestinal distress in many people.
-Casein is similar to gluten in its structure and can cause adverse cross-reactions in individuals that are sensitive or have allergies towards gluten.
+Casein is similar to gluten in its structure and can cause adverse cross-reactions in individuals who are sensitive or have allergies to gluten.

 2. Soy protein

-Many soy proteins come from genetically-modified sources and often use pesticides in their production.
-Eating soy protein, for many people, can create bowel hypersensitivity, increase inflammation, and damage to the intestinal lining, and pesticides contain chemical compounds that are endocrine disrupting and can cause hormonal disturbances in the body.
+Many soy proteins come from genetically modified sources and often use pesticides in their production.
+Eating soy protein, for many people, can create bowel hypersensitivity, increase inflammation, and damage to the intestinal lining, and pesticides contain chemical compounds that are endocrine-disrupting and can cause hormonal disturbances in the body.
 Soy is a goitrogen, which means it may interfere with thyroid function.
 Additionally, soy protein contains phytoestrogens, which act similarly to estrogen in the body, so there are some concerns this may create hormonal imbalances.

 3. Gluten

 Gluten is a protein found primarily in wheat, barley, and rye.
 Studies indicate that recurrent adverse reactions to foods can be attributed to wheat/gluten intake.
 Food sensitivities to gluten can elevate inflammation and cause a range of health problems, including hormonal imbalances that have adverse effects on the skin, bloating, abdominal discomfort, abdominal pain, fatigue, joint pain, brain fog, lack of wellbeing, and headaches.
-Even if you don’t have a sensitivity or an allergy, there is still cause for concern.
+Even if you don`’t have a sensitivity or an allergy, there is still cause for concern.
 Gluten has been linked to mood disorders, and in one study, gluten elimination alone was an effective treatment for mood disorders in some individuals.

 4. Artificial Sweeteners or Corn Maltodextrin